smartcontractkit/chainlink-testing-framework/book/src/libs/wasp/benchspy/first_test.md

 ```

 > [!NOTE]
-> In real-world case, once you have the first report generated you should only need to use
+> In a real-world case, once you've generated the first report, you should only need to use the `benchspy.FetchNewStandardReportAndLoadLatestPrevious` function.

-> `benchspy.FetchNewStandardReportAndLoadLatestPrevious` function.
+### What's Next?

-Okay, so we have two reports now, that's great, but how do we make sure that application's performance is as expected?
+Now that we have two reports, how do we ensure that the application's performance meets expectations?
-You'll find out in the [next chapter](./first_test_comparison.md).
+Find out in the [next chapter](./simplest_metrics.md).